vixkram/osmosis/SECURITY.md

 During this time:

 - Avoid exploiting any vulnerabilities you discover.
-- Demonstrate good faith by not disrupting or degrading Osmosis's services.
+- Demonstrate good faith by not disrupting or degrading services running this spot-only fork.

 ## Severity Characterization